polymonster/premake-android-studio/readme.md

 ## JNI

-To call C++ from a Java file you must use jni (java native interface).
+To call c++ from a Java file you must use jni (java native interface).
 This process requires importing a c or c++ lib from java, defining a function call and implementing the c or c++ function with the correct function name for java to find the exported function.

 Java:
 ```java